druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 <!--more-->

-Let's ask ChatGPT a simple question: [How many r's are there in 'cranberry'?](/assets/2024/cranberry.png).
+Ask ChatGPT a simple question: [How many r's are there in 'cranberry'?](/assets/2024/cranberry.png).
 It often answers 2 instead of 3.

 ChatGPT can generate huge productivity, but can also generate [reputational and career risk](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases) when it makes embarrassing mistakes.
 Professional users should consider how and when it might mess up.
 Gather round if you want to dodge a ChatGPT disaster!

-Here are some more simple prompts that you might expect to work but do not:
+Here are more simple prompts that you might expect to work but do not:

 - [Mary has 3 brothers and she also has 5 sisters.
 How many sisters does Mary's brother have?](/assets/2024/sisters.png) (I got "same number of sisters as Mary, which is 5".
-[A recent paper on this type of error.](https://arxiv.org/html/2406.02061v1))

 - [Make a list of 50 cities that do not contain the letter 'a', or any diacritical variation thereof](/assets/2024/chicago.png) (It returned 'Chicago'.
 Sometimes, with longer answers, it starts to forget the original question.)